Darcyddx/Video-LLM/README.md

 ### 📑 Citation

-If you find our survey useful for your research, please cite the following paper:
+If you find our work useful for your research, please cite the following paper:

 ```bibtex
 @article{ding2024language,